-When you’re on the hunt for secured business loans, you should add business lines of credit to your list of financing options.
+When you’re comparing different types of secured business loans, you should look into business lines of credit as a financing option.

-When it comes to lines of credit, you can take either the unsecured or secured route.
-Alternative lenders offer unsecured lines of credit up to $100,000—and come with pretty high APRs.
+When it comes to lines of credit, you can find both unsecured or secured options.
+Alternative lenders can offer unsecured business lines of credit up to $100,000—these products, however, come with pretty high APRs.

-If you’re looking for flexible financing with a secured business loan, a business line of credit can be a great option.
+If you’re looking for flexible financing with a secured business loan, a business line of credit can be a worthwhile option.

 Here are the fast facts:

 Use our guide to learn more about secured business lines of credit.